HolyCorn-Software/html-hc/html-hc-changes.md

 .

-Deprecated the parsePath() function.
+Corrected minor bug with the delayed-action utility.

+Improved code quality.

+Improved typing.

+Improved the Widget blockWithAction() method, by making it more robust, and making possible for multiple simultaneous calls to the function.

-Improved logic of the animated-tick widget.
+Improved UI of the loading-action utility.

-Improved design of dual-pane-expander widget.

-Created the wide-slider widget, for situations where multiple items need to be shown at once.
+Created new powerful widget called list-data-manager, capable of creating management UIs for data in sets.